Get help today 888-744-0069 or sign up for 24/7 text support.

 These effects can be difficult to reverse.

-If you or a loved one is struggling with meth addiction, help is available and recovery is possible.
+If you or a loved one is struggling with meth addiction, help is available, and recovery is possible.
 Treatment can start anyone battling a substance use problem on the path to a healthier and happier life.
 Rehab programs are located throughout the U.S., and a variety of treatment types is available.
-You can use SAMHSA’s Find Treatment tool to search for facilities.
-Many state government websites will provide local drug and alcohol resources to those in need.
-To find your state government’s website, do a web search for your state name and ‘.gov.’
+When it comes trying to find meth rehab near me, you can use our directories tool.
+It allow you to search by keywords and location so you can find the right treatment center for you.

 Meth Addiction Treatment Levels of Care